strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 * TLS sidecars
 * Kaniko container builder

-Lets have a look at these components and identify those which are and are not affected by the Log4j2 vulnerability.
+Let's have a look at these components and identify those which are and are not affected by the Log4j2 vulnerability.

 ### Unaffected components

 Several of the components are not affected because they do not use Java at all.
-This includes the [Kafka Exporter](https://github.com/danielqsj/kafka_exporter) and [Strimzi Canary](https://github.com/strimzi/strimzi-canary) are written in Golang.
+This includes the [Kafka Exporter](https://github.com/danielqsj/kafka_exporter) and [Strimzi Canary](https://github.com/strimzi/strimzi-canary) which are written in Golang.
 The [Kaniko builder](https://github.com/GoogleContainerTools/kaniko) used to build the Kafka Connect images is also written in Golang
 The TLS sidecars used in the Cruise Control and Entity Operator are based on [Stunnel](https://www.stunnel.org/) which is written in C.

 The last unaffected components is the [Strimzi Drain Cleaner](https://github.com/strimzi/drain-cleaner).
 The Drain Cleaner is written in Java, but it uses Log4j2 library only in tests and not when used by the users.
-The next release of Drain Cleaner will contain the Log4j2 fix as well.
+The next release of Drain Cleaner will contain the Log4j2 fix (for these tests) as well.
 But until then, you do not need to be worried if you use Drain Cleaner in your environment.

 ### Affected components